codenet/col733-cloud/compute-vc.md

 # Summary

-This is a general purpose asynchronous checkpointing scheme that is guaranteed to create consistent checkpoints.
+We saw a general purpose asynchronous checkpointing scheme that is guaranteed to create consistent checkpoints.
 This scheme works for any distributed program (beyond just streaming computations).
 The algorithm works because:

 1. Vector clocks are isomorphic to causality, i.e,
 $C(e_1) < C(e_2) \Leftrightarrow e_1 \rightarrow e_2$.
 Because of this property and the timekeeping mechanism, we can judge if a message is from "past" (pre-checkpoint) or from "future" (post-checkpoint).
+  * First post-checkpoint message can be easily identified to initiate a checkpoint.
+  * In-flight pre-checkpoint messages can be easily identified and checkpointed.
 2. Timekeeping in vector clocks ensure that the process always has the maximum value for its own component.
 Checkpoint coordinator can safely increment its own component to request another checkpoint.
 No other worker can by itself increment